vDAKK/stakk/docs/README.md

 4. Connect with Discord
 5. Your accounts are imported automatically from the Ankama Launcher
 6. Select accounts and click **PLAY**
+7. To close STAKK, press close STAKK at the top right of the web interface

 ## Requirements